AVViktoria/react-pizza-project/README.md

 3. Install dependencies: npm install
 4. Start the application: npm start

-### Thank you for your interest in the "Pizza Delight" project!
+### Thank you for your interest in the "Delicious Pizza" project!